rago89/dotnet/Lesson4/Exercises/readme.md

 2. VehicleController
 3. FactoryController

-They all have an action which returns a string containing the name of the controller.
+They all have an action which returns a string containing the name of the controller.<br/>
 All the actions are of the HTTP action type GET.

 ## Exercise 2
 Add an action in the user controller where you need to give a number, which represents 'age'.<br/>
 If it is lower than a 18, return a bad request response then.<br/>
 Otherwise return a ok response.<br/>
-Do the same thing for vehicle controller, but when it is lower than 4, then you need to return a bad request response.
+Do the same thing for vehicle controller, but when it is lower than 4, then you need to return a bad request response.<br/>
 Both actions are of the HTTP action type POST.

 ## Exercise 3
 Create an action in the user controller which requests a name from the body.<br/>
-The action is of the Http action type POST.
+The action is of the Http action type POST.<br/>
 Create also an action in the factory controller which requests a name from the route.<br/>
 The action is of the Http action type Get.